thangacodes/go-learn/practices/notes/keep_in_mind_notes.md

     weight = 67.8
     married = false
 )

 Short Variable Declaration:
 s := "India"   //:= denotes short variable declaration

-//Note: You can over ride the string variable values, but you cannot keep integer under a string variable.
-See the example,
+# Note: You can override string variable values, but you cannot assign an integer to a string variable.

 # variables_dec.go
 package main